Critical Moroccan editor detained for posting al Qaeda video

 A voiceover adds: "Young people of Morocco, rise up and participate in jihad (holy struggle) with your brothers, until sharia (Islamic law) prevails in all the regions of Morocco."

-The video contained clips of Morocco's King Mohammed meeting former U.S. president George W. Bush, and accused the country of supporting Bush and a "Jewish-Crusader union" in their fight against Islamist militants.
+The video contained clips of Morocco's King Mohammed meeting former U.S. president George W. Bush, and accused the country of supporting him and a "Jewish-Crusader union" in their fight against Islamist militants.

 Morocco's government has always denied accusations from rights groups that it allowed its territory to be used by U.S. intelligence agents to torture suspected Islamist militants during Bush's time in office.

-Anouzla is well known in Morocco for his columns critical of the government and his calls for greater press freedom.
+Anouzla is well known for his columns critical of the government and his calls for greater press freedom.

 Moroccan television is tightly controlled by the state.
-Text journalists enjoy more freedom, but run the risk of being imprisoned for critical writings.
+Text journalists enjoy relative freedom, but run the risk of being imprisoned for critical writings.

 Outspoken publications have been forced out of business, mostly by what they say is political pressure on their advertisers.